sivaraam/competitive/README.md

 There might also be some sample input files.

 ### Building
-Most of the programs should be standalone so Makefile's aren't written for them,
+Most of the programs should be standalone so Makefile's aren't written for them.

 #### C++
 `g++ solution.cpp`